-For example, take a look at this short form story on Junior Achievement of New Jersey’s donation form:
+For example, take a look at this short form story on Catholic Charities of Central Colorado’s donation form:

 Just tell the story in as few words as possible.
 When in doubt, incorporate visual storytelling to help aid the telling of your story.
 After all, a picture is worth 1,000 words.

 Ensure your donation form is secure

 Open your online donation form.
 Then, look at your form’s URL.
 Does it start with https://?
 If you’re not an internet aficionado, those letters may not mean much to you.
 But I’ve been in enough internet security trainings to know that the “s” signifies you’re viewing a secure web page.
 Https:// links are accompanied by a padlock symbol to the left of the URL.
 This indicates your page is secure.
 Your donors want to know it’s safe to give online using your form.
 A great first step is making sure your donation form link is secure.